thatsmycode/simpleCalculator/README.md

 ## Security

-As the application uses sessions to store in memory the operations the following mesures have been implemented:
+As the application uses sessions to store in memory the operations the following measures have been implemented:

 - Ensure PHP sessions are only maintained using cookies
 - Enable strict mode to help prevent session fixation attacks